Top 5 Questions To Ask a Designer

 3. How do you prefer we communicate throughout the process?

 This one can be tough.
-Some designers will work directly with you start to finish.
+Some designers will work directly with you from start to finish.
 Others prefer to start a project by working directly with you and then direct you to a Project Manager once the job is in motion.
 This can feel uncomfortable for the customer, leaving you feeling unimportant even if that truly isn’t the case.
 The idea is to find out how the communication will work throughout the life of the project so that both parties are clear.
-This process is 100% acceptable if it’s conveyed up front.
+This process is 100% acceptable if it’s conveyed upfront.
 Inevitably, communication issues do happen.
 They are less likely to happen when both parties are clear on their expectations upfront.

-Generally, the customer-designer relationship can be broken into three groups: Some designers look to the customer to provide direction, others feel it should be collaborative, and the third party would like to have full rein on the creative process.
+Generally, the customer-designer relationship can be broken into three groups: Some designers look to the customer to provide direction, others feel it should be collaborative, and the third party would like to have full reign on the creative process.
 If you are coming to the table with a lot of creative ideas, some resources for inspiration, and your favorite fonts or a style guide you are probably in the first group.
-If you have an idea of what you’d like but would appreciate insight, direction, and the professional opinion from your designer then you are in the second group—the collaborative party.
+If you have an idea of what you’d like but would appreciate insight, direction, and professional opinion from your designer then you are in the second group—the collaborative party.
 Finally, if you aren’t sure exactly what you need and you are truly looking for a designer to come to the table with ideas, direction, and strong visuals then you are in the third party.
 There isn’t a right or wrong way to go about this.
 It’s important to acknowledge that you have a preference and find a designer whose workflow aligns with your own.

-5. What is exactly included in my final deliverables?
+5. What exactly is included in my final deliverables?

 Look for clarity in your deliverables.
 If you haven’t made your way through all of the project details you can simply ask, “How will I know what exactly is included in my deliverables?”
 The designer should have a process for outlining this in the original agreement.
 By listing out the deliverables it should be extremely clear what is and what is not included.
 If you don’t see something on the list you should assume that it is not included.
 You’re looking for someone that has strong communication skills and is willing to be transparent throughout the project, from start to finish.
 Transparency is key when working with any contractor.
 If they aren’t able to inform you in a clear and concise way then you should continue your search.
-If you’re interested in learning more or would like to chat about your design needs schedule a Brainstorm Session below: